SEO Made Simple: A Step-by-Step Guide for 2026

 When it comes to SEO, keeping it simple is best.
-I will walk you through SEO Made simple in a super easy-to-follow step-by-step guide in this training.
-SEO or Search Engine Optimization is one of the most misunderstood marketing channels.
+I will walk you through SEO Made Simple in a super easy-to-follow step-by-step guide in this training.
+SEO, or Search Engine Optimization, is one of the most misunderstood marketing channels.
 It represents a huge opportunity for your business, but people often shy away because they’re afraid it’s techy, complicated, or above their pay grade.
-I’m here to help you see how easy SEO can be and teach you how to use it to boost your website traffic.
+I’m here to help you see how easy SEO can be and teach you how to use it to help your business be visible online.
+Whether your ideal customers are searching on Google or using an AI tool like ChatGPT, Perplexity, or Claude to search for them, SEO helps your business be found online.
+When I originally wrote this post, all we had to focus on was traditional Google SEO; however, over the past few years, SEO has expanded and now includes AI search.
+Some refer to AI-based search as GEO (generative engine optimization) or AEO (answer engine optimization), but it's all SEO (search engine optimization).
+And it's all important to your business.

 What is SEO?